The 100 best video game soundtracks of all time

 Like the constantly evolving parasite itself, Super Metroid put the original through a complete metamorphosis.
 From its opening drones it sounded even more alienating than Metroid‘s score, but then from that darkness emerged something only people who survived to the end of the original heard: a small, heroic melody.
 It’s a completely backwards move, but then again everything about Super Metroid seemed backwards.

 After a short intro, you were guiding Samus Aran back down the same tunnel she escaped from at the end of the original to rescue a metroid?
 But there’s that main melody, that reassurance to protect rather than destroy.
 It set up one of the most emotional gaming stories of all time without a single line of dialogue.
-With no one to talk to Samus’ thoughts and emotions were evoked entirely through Super Metroid’s score.
+With no one other humans to speak to, Samus’ thoughts and emotions were evoked entirely through Super Metroid’s score.
 The miasmatic drones in Crateria capture the eye stinging discovery that nature reclaimed these familiar places (a clear influence on The Last Of Us), we feel the stupefying terror in the desperate boss battles because we hear it in the gasping, shrieking music.
 Much later during the watery themes in the mysterious sunken world of Maridia we can almost feel Samus thinking with us, “What was this place?
 What happened here?”

-And finally, during the last hopeless moments against Mother Brain, as we watched the metroid we were trying to save get killed before our eyes and Samus became filled with an unstoppable parental rage, what returned?
+And finally, during the last hopeless moments against Mother Brain, as we watched the metroid we were trying to save get killed before our eyes and Samus become filled with an unstoppable parental rage, what returned?
 That same small melody we heard at the beginning, now without the series’ iconic chilling tones it sounds clearer.
 It was stronger, braver, more complete.
 And so were we.

 4. Megaman 2